 More than anyone else in the world, my parents have had the most powerful influence on me.
-They divorced when I was a young girl, and I was raised by my mom, who passed away much too young when she was 54 and I was 30.
+They divorced when I was 12, and I was raised by my mom, who passed away much too young when she was 54 and I was 30.
 My dad built a very successful office machines business from scratch (literally starting with a suitcase full of repair tools he kept in the trunk of his car) after a bad experience from his first venture at building a company with another guy who pulled it out from under him and left him on the street at age 52.
+Dad always was resilient.

-My mom never remarried after the divorce, but my dad remarried four years before my mom’s death, so I had a stepmother for many years after my mom died who was very influential in my life and very much like a second mother to me.
+My mom never remarried after my parents’ divorce, but Dad remarried four years before Mom’s death, so I had a stepmother for many years after Mom died who was very influential in my life, and she was like a second mother to me.
 She died in 2011 after almost 32 years of marriage to Dad.
 The three of them are my heroes.

-I was born in the Midwest in the second half of the 20th Century, I acquired what is known as the “Midwestern work ethic” at a very young age.
-Ever industrious, at the age of ten I painted my old rusty blue one-speed bicycle that had really thick tires with bright red lead-based paint (long before we knew lead-based paint was dangerous) that shined so bright I needed sunglasses when I was riding it.
+I was born in the Midwest in the second half of the 20th Century.
+I acquired what is known as the “Midwestern work ethic” at a very young age.
+Ever industrious, at the age of ten I painted my rusty old blue one-speed bicycle that had really thick tires, with a bright red lead-based paint long before we knew lead-based paint was dangerous.
+The red paint was so shiny that I almost needed sunglasses when I was riding it (LOL).
 I painted it bright red because red is my favorite color, and because I wanted it to look nice–not old and rusty.
 I also sold lemonade at a makeshift lemonade stand and I did assorted other things industrious kids do.
 I was also a very compliant kid.
-Nobody ever had to tell me twice not to do something I wasn’t supposed to do.
-I learned quickly to stay out of trouble as much as possible, and I learned to keep a very low profile.
+Nobody ever had to tell me twice to do something, or not to do something, either.
+I learned quickly to stay out of trouble as much as possible, and to keep a very low profile.

-I had planned to continue at this point with a little biographical info but I’ve already written a brief bio on my regular blog site at “Sara’s Musings.”
-Regarding the pic on the right, it was was taken when I was in the U.S. Army stationed in South Korea on a two-year enlistment a few decades ago (four, to be exact).
+At this point I had planned to continue at with a little more biographical info but I’ve already written a bio on my regular blog site at “Sara’s Musings.”
+You can access that bio titled, “Author Bio,” by clicking on this link.

 Photo #1 credit here